szoboszlaypali/white-label-app/README.md

 The path to the first index of key.list is: "$.api.apiName.endpointName.key.list[0]".

 When the value should be resolved, the app will automatically retrieve the response from the api.

+## The grid type

+The grid type requires a homogenous array's json path as the input for its `for` field.
+The items defined within the grid's `items` field will be created for each item in the list.

+Here you can use two special keyphrases to access the array's index and value: `$index` and `$forValue`

+## Styling the application

+Currently the app only supports one css file for defining the UI styles.
+It can be set with the config.json's `theme.globalCSSHref` field.
+For local development, it can be placed next to the config.json file.

+# Known limitions / bugs, ideas for improvement